Sawyer Building: Description and history

 The Sawyer Building occupies a prominent triangular lot bounded by Portland Avenue and Main Street in downtown Dover, and is also known locally as the Flatiron Building, after the triangular Flatiron Building in New York City.
-It is three stories in height, built out of brick set on a granite foundation.
+It is three stories in height, built out of brick and set on a granite foundation.
 Its street-facing facade is curved at the street corner, and extends for a total of seventeen bays, five of which have entrances.
 The entrances are framed in granite, and windows have granite lintels.
 It is covered by a low-pitch hipped roof.

 The building was erected in 1825, during Dover's early boom period as a cotton textile manufacturing center.
 Its location, known then as the Landing, was the commercial trading hub for the city's maritime cotton trade, which was one of the most extensive in the country in 1830.
 It is one of Dover's oldest surviving commercial buildings, and an excellent example of commercial Federal period architecture.